tomwheeler/mongodb-java-money-transfer/README.md

 ## TODOs and notes to self
 * Write unit tests
-* Write code (Signal handler) and instructions for the Human-in-the-Loop scenario
 * Evaluate how I do error handling in this application.
 I want the example to seem somewhat realistic, but I also want to keep it clear and simple (especially for the core business logic).